librato/api-docs/source/includes/_introduction.md

 >This example covers submitting and retrieving measurements from a specific metric.
 View the [Metrics section](#metrics) for more information on metric measurements and metadata.

-> Submit a measurement for the gauge metric `my.custom.metric`:
+> Submit a measurement for the metric `my.custom.metric`:

 >JSON